Dre Campbell Farm

 The vinegar spray is a natural fungicide and helps make the grass blades slightly more acidic, which deters future fungal growth.
 Reapply every few weeks or after heavy rain.

-Before making any changes to your lawn’s pH level, it’s critical to test your soil to determine its current pH.
+Before making any changes to your lawn’s pH level, it’s crucial to test your soil to determine its current pH level.

-You can buy inexpensive soil testing kits that will give you an accurate reading.
+You can purchase inexpensive soil testing kits that provide an accurate reading.
 A pH of 6 to 7 is ideal for most grass lawns.

 If the test shows your lawn’s pH is too acidic (below 6), you’ll need to raise it by applying lime.
 Lime is a natural limestone product that increases alkalinity.

-The ideal pH for most lawns is slightly acidic, between 6 and 7.
-Adjusting the pH of the soil is important because it impacts the availability of nutrients for your grass.
+The ideal pH range for most lawns is slightly acidic, between 6.0 and 7.0.
+Adjusting the pH of the soil is vital because it impacts the availability of nutrients for your grass.

-The right pH also promotes the growth of beneficial microbes in the soil and helps prevent some common fungal diseases.
+The correct pH also promotes the growth of beneficial microbes in the soil and helps prevent some common fungal diseases.

 10. Soapy Water